parthenon-hpc-lab/parthenon/docs/particles.md

 Particle boundary conditions are not applied in separate kernel calls; instead, inherited classes containing boundary condition functions for updating particles or removing them when they are in boundary regions are allocated depending on the boundary flags specified in the input file.
-Currently, only reflecting, outflow, and periodic boundaries are supported.
-User-specified boundary conditions supplied by downstream codes will be supported in the future.
+Currently, reflecting, outflow, and periodic boundaries are supported natively.
+User-specified boundary conditions must be set by specifying the "user" flag in the input parameter file and then updating the appropriate Swarm::bounds array entries to separately allocated boundary condition objects.